-Setting Description Factory Default 1 to 4094 This field will be active only when selecting the Trunk or Hybrid None port type.
+Setting Setting Description 1 to 4094 to 4094 This field will be active only when selecting the Trunk or Hybrid port type.
 Set the other VLAN ID for tagged devices that connect to the port.
 Use commas to separate different VIDs.